1kirezi/submission_reminder_app_1kirezi/README.md

-This is my assignment submission
+This is create submit app summative assignment submission